pluxml/PluXml-Wiki/en/docs/contribuer/contribute.md

-# Get involved
+# How to contribute

-There are many ways you can get involved into the PluXml project :
+There are many ways you can contribute into the PluXml project :

 ## Themes